 Rainbow District School Board and the N’Swakamok Native Friendship Centre recognize the need to provide culturally relevant services and options to Native students who wish to obtain a high school diploma.
 The Memorandum of Understanding reaffirms this collective commitment to Native youth.

-The Ministry of Education has identified Native education as a key priority in Ontario, aimed at improving student achievement for all Native students, including status and non-status First Nations, Métis, and Inuit children and youth.
+The Ministry of Education has identified Indigenous education as a key priority in Ontario, aimed at improving student achievement for all Indigenous students, including status and non-status First Nations, Métis, and Inuit children and youth.
 The vision is to create a better future for Native children and youth in Ontario.

 The Memorandum of Understanding will have a direct impact on students by strengthening educational opportunities and increasing the pathways available to Native students to complete their secondary school diploma or successfully connect with postsecondary education, apprenticeships and/or the workplace.
 The agreement also provides for support services to address the concerns of Native students to ensure educational success for all.